-In 1889, Miss Baldwin was appointed as Principal of the Agassiz School.
+In 1889, she was appointed as Principal of the Agassiz School.
 It was that year that she and her brother Louis moved to 196 Prospect Street, one-and-a-half miles away from her place of work.
 Previous to moving to 196 Prospect Street, Maria lived at 41 Clark Street (razed in 1937 for Newtowne Court).
 When offered the position of Principal of the Agassiz School, she initially hesitated to accept because she did not feel adequate or worthy of the role.
-Upon further urging by the School Committee, she accepted the position on the condition that if the committee was ever unsatisfied with her work as principal she would return to her earlier position as a teacher.
+On further urging by the School Committee, she accepted the position on the condition that if the committee was ever unsatisfied with her work as principal she would return to her earlier position as a teacher.

-In 1915, the original Agassiz School was replaced with a more substantial building.
+In 1915, the original Agassiz School was replaced with a more substantial building, with Maria being a major force in the new building.
 Before the new school opened, Maria Baldwin was named Master of the Agassiz School.
-Upon this promotion, Maria became one of only two women in Cambridge, and the only African American in New England, to hold that position.
+With this promotion, she became one of only two women in Cambridge and the only African American in New England to hold such a position.
 To keep up with her field she took courses at Harvard and other institutions and taught courses in the summer for teachers at Hampton Institute in Virginia and the Institute for Colored Youth in Cheyney, Penn.

-The respect in which Miss Baldwin was held was exhibited by her association with many well-known educators and intellectuals.
-Among them were Edward Everett Hale, Thomas Wentworth Higginson, Julia Ward Howe, William Monroe Trotter, and Archibald Grimke.
-Charles W. Eliot, the President of Harvard University, was also among her friends and often referred to her as not only one of the most charming of his acquaintances but also the best teacher in New England.
-Miss Baldwin also devoted much of her time advancing educational opportunities for Black students outside of primary school.
+Miss Baldwin was held in high esteem and was associated with many well-known educators and intellectuals, including Edward Everett Hale, Thomas Wentworth Higginson, Julia Ward Howe, William Monroe Trotter, and Archibald Grimke.
+Charles W. Eliot, the president of Harvard University, was also among her friends and often referred to her as not only one of the most charming of his acquaintances but also the best teacher in New England.
+Miss Baldwin devoted much of her time advancing educational opportunities for Black students outside of primary school.
 From her home at 196 Prospect Street, she held weekly study classes for Black students attending Harvard, including W.E.B.
 Du Bois.
 The 1899 addition to the house was possibly constructed for this purpose.

 Maria Baldwin lived at 196 Prospect Street from 1889-1905, when she moved to the Franklin Square House on East Newton Street in Boston's South End.
-In Boston, Maria and a group of prominent black women from the greater Boston area helped organize the League of Women for Community Service, Inc. at 558 Massachusetts Ave. in 1918.
+In Boston, she and a group of prominent Black women from the Greater Boston area helped organize the League of Women for Community Service Inc. at 558 Massachusetts Avenue in 1918.
 She also was a member of the Council of the Robert Gould Shaw House Association, the Boston Ethical Society, and the Twentieth Century Club of Boston and served as secretary of the Boston Banneker Club, a scholarly literary society organized in 1875.

 In the 1890s, Baldwin co-founded the nationally influential and innovative Woman's Era Club.
 She worked alongside the club's other founding mothers: Josephine St. Pierre Ruffin, Eliza Gardner, Arianna Sparrow, and Florida Ruffin Ridley.
-While inspired by Ida B. Wells' 1892 speaking tour of eyewitness testimonials of lynchings in Memphis, Tenn., the Club members focused on what they considered their generation's obligation to work for all African American causes: the antilynching movement, voting rights for women, and education and employment opportunities.
+Inspired by Ida B. Wells' 1892 speaking tour during which she shared eyewitness testimonials of lynchings in Memphis, Tennessee, the Club members focused on what they considered their generation's obligation to work for all African American causes: the anti-lynching movement, voting rights for women, and education and employment opportunities.